 - 6.4 The Riddlesdown Residents Association objects to the proposal on the following grounds.
-Objections were received on 8th August 2021 and 5th January 2022 - Flood Risk Assessment is limited - There is a foul sewer in the centre of Rectory Park which flows in a southerly direction down Rectory Park and a smaller sewer in Brancaster Lane.
+Objections were received on 8th August 2021 and 5th January 2022 plus an updated objection on 4th February 2022: - Flood Risk Assessment is limited - Serious concern is reiterated regarding the impact of 8 additional units on the Brancaster Lane foul sewer.
+The foul sewer in the centre of Rectory Park flows in a southerly direction down Rectory Park and a smaller sewer in Brancaster Lane.
 Sewage flooding often takes place in a property at the southern end of Brancaster Lane.
 Regular surface water flooding takes place under the rail bridge in Lower Barn Road and on Mitchley Avenue.

-- This development will increase pressure on the foul water sewer system in Riddlesdown and the Council and Thames Water are not improving this. - There are a number of new flats draining into this sewer (net gain of 134 or 179 if all undetermined are approved). - The applicant has not undertaken percolation tests for the soakaways.
-This should not be left as a planning condition. - All planning applications that drain into the Brancaster Lane sewer should be refused until the matter is resolved. - An application at 77 Rectory Park (21/02875/FUL) was recently refused and one of the refusal reasons was flood risk

-The Sanderstead residents association objects to the proposal on the following grounds:

-- An application at 20 Rectory park (20/01098/OUT) was refused in June 2020 on grounds of its massing. - The pre-app report states that 23m between the front block and rear block does not raise concerns in terms of inter-overlooking.
+This has continued throughout 2021. - This development will increase pressure on the foul water sewer system in Riddlesdown and the Council and Thames Water are not improving this. - There are a number of new flats draining into this sewer (net gain of 134 or 179 if all undetermined are approved). - The applicant has not undertaken percolation tests for the soakaways.
+This should not be left as a planning condition. - All planning applications that drain into the Brancaster Lane sewer should be refused until the matter is resolved. - An application at 77 Rectory Park (21/02875/FUL) was recently refused and one of the refusal reasons was flood risk - Works to alleviate surface water flooding has not been entirely successful. - 6.5 Officer note: A detailed SUDS Strategy has now been submitted.
+Refer to paragraphs 8.56 8.62 below for details. - 6.6 The Sanderstead residents association objects to the proposal on the following grounds: - An application at 20 Rectory park (20/01098/OUT) was refused in June 2020 on grounds of its massing. - The pre-app report states that 23m between the front block and rear block does not raise concerns in terms of inter-overlooking.
 What is the different between this site and number 20? - Officer note: Planning Officers regularly refuse applications for development which does not comply with the development plan.
 Application 20/01098/OUT (20 Rectory Park), proposed 6 units at the rear with significantly increased hard standing, which was materially different to the proposed development. - Sanderstead has reached saturation point in terms of flats - No assessment of additional transport demand.
-Concern about overspill parking on Rectory Park which could cause accidents. - Flood Risk Assessment is limited and shows no information from Thames Water - 6.5 Cllr Lynne Hayle has objected to the application on the following grounds and referred it to committee: - Inadequate local foul water sewers will cause further foul water discharge flooding in Riddlesdown - Overdevelopment of this site - The proposed scheme fails to respect local street scene and local character - Loss of trees and mature hedges - 6.6 Cllr Yvette Hopley has objected to the application on the following grounds and referred it to committee: - Impacts on flooding, sewage and surface water - Unclear if the ground floor flat meets M4(3) standards - A lift should be introduced as occupiers may be elderly people downsizing in the area.
+Concern about overspill parking on Rectory Park which could cause accidents. - Flood Risk Assessment is limited and shows no information from Thames Water - 6.7 Cllr Lynne Hayle has objected to the application on the following grounds and referred it to committee: - Inadequate local foul water sewers will cause further foul water discharge flooding in Riddlesdown - Overdevelopment of this site

+- The proposed scheme fails to respect local street scene and local character - Loss of trees and mature hedges - 6.8 Cllr Yvette Hopley has objected to the application on the following grounds and referred it to committee: - Impacts on flooding, sewage and surface water - Unclear if the ground floor flat meets M4(3) standards - A lift should be introduced as occupiers may be elderly people downsizing in the area.